nrfconnect/sdk-nrf/samples/matter/template/README.rst

 Overview
 ********

-The sample starts the Bluetooth LE advertising automatically and prepares the Matter device for commissioning into a Matter-enabled Thread network.
+The sample starts the Bluetooth® LE advertising automatically and prepares the Matter device for commissioning into a Matter-enabled Thread network.
 The sample uses an LED to show the state of the connection.
 You can press a button to start the factory reset when needed.